aunyks/create-btc-wallet/README.md

 # create-btc-wallet
-## Create a new Bitcoin wallet right from the command line!
+**Create  a new Bitcoin wallet right from the command line!**
+*Warning: This project is experimental.
+Please use at your own risk.
+The author is not liable for any loss of funds attributed to the use of this software.*

 *Dependencies:*
 Go